JuliaDiff/HyperDualNumbers.jl/README.md

 ### A walk-through example

-The example below demonstrates basic usage of dual numbers by employing them to perform automatic differentiation.
-The code for this example can be found in `test/automatic_differentiation_test.jl`.
+The example below demonstrates basic usage of hyperdual numbers by employing them to perform automatic differentiation.
+The code for this example can be found in `test/runtests.jl`.

 First install the package by using the Julia package manager: